nightmareze1/zz/html/wp-content/plugins/ad-inserter/readme.txt

 == Screenshots ==

-1. Settings for one code block (Before post).
+1. Settings for one code block (Before content).
 Up to 16 blocks can be configured (up to 64 in <a href="http://adinserter.pro/" target="_blank">Ad Inserter Pro</a>)
 2. Code preview with visual CSS editor
 3. Code preview with visual CSS editor - highlighted code
 4. Post / Page Ad Inserter Exceptions
 5. Some <a href="http://adinserter.pro/" target="_blank">Ad Inserter Pro</a> features: IP address and country lists, Scheduling between dates with fallback
-6. Ad Inserter settings
+6. Ad Inserter plugin settings
 7. Visualization of HTML tags in post
 8. Visualization of positions for automatic insertion in post
 9. Visualization of inserted block in post
-10. Alignment **Left**, **Default** - Default means default (usually left) aligned ad block with thin margin around
-11. Alignment **Right** - Right aligned ad block with thin margin around
-12. Alignment **Center** - Center aligned ad block with thin margin around
-13. Alignment **No Wrapping** - Default (usually left) aligned ad block **with no margin around**
-14. Alignment **Custom CSS** - Ad block with custom CSS (no margin around).
-You can use it for special effects (border, background, padding, margin, floating, etc.)
-15. Alignment **Float Left** - Left aligned ad block with thin margin around wrapped with text on the right
-16. Alignment **Float Right** - Right aligned ad block with thin margin around wrapped with text on the left
+10. Automatic insertion, Alignment and Style settings
+11. Rotation code editor and banner code generator
+12. Settings for automatic insertion before/after paragraphs
+13. Settings for custom hooks
+14. Settings automatic insertion at custom hook positions
+15. Settings ad blocking detection
+16. AdSense code generator
 17. Complete settings for one code block (Before Paragraph)

 == Changelog ==

+= 2.2.10 =
+- Fix for rotation editor code import/export
+- Fix for errors when using old |rotate| separator
+- Few minor bug fixes, cosmetic changes and code improvements

+= 2.2.9 =
+- Output buffering is now disabled by default (for position Above header you need to enable it)
+- Fix for min. paragraph number not processed

+= 2.2.8 =
+- Added position for automatic insertion Above header (after `<body>` tag)
+- Added rotation code editor
+- Added support to name rotation options
+- Added code generator for banners
+- Added code generator for AdSense
+- Added support to rearrange code blocks
+- Added support to copy any block settings
+- Added support for clipboard to copy/paste block settings
+- Added option to select ad blocking detection mode (Pro only)
+- Delayed insertion on posts now available for all insertion positions
+- Few minor bug fixes, cosmetic changes and code improvements

 = 2.2.7 =
 - Fix for duplicate amp-custom tag on AMP pages